ssaring/sportstracker/sportstracker/docs/README.txt

 Requirements
 ------------

 SportsTracker is an application for the Java platform written in Java and Groovy.
-It was developed and tested with the Sun JVM, other JVM implementations will probably work too.
+It was developed and tested with the Oracle JVM, other JVM implementations will probably work too.
-For running the Java WebStart or binary version of SportsTracker you just need the Java SE Runtime Environment (JRE) 7 or greater, it can be downloaded from: http://www.java.com
+For running SportsTracker you just need the Java SE Runtime Environment (JRE) 7 or greater, the Oracle JRE can be downloaded from: http://www.java.com

 If you want to download exercise files from your heartrate monitor you also need one of the download tools listed above.

-The application was tested on GNU/Linux (e.g. Ubuntu 10.04), Windows (XP, Vista, 7) and Mac OS X (10.7 and 10.8), although it should work on all systems with the required Java Runtime Environment.
+The application was tested on GNU/Linux (e.g. Ubuntu 12.04), Windows (XP, Vista, 7) and Mac OS X (10.7 - 10.9), although it should work on all systems with the required Java Runtime Environment.

 Installation and Start
 ----------------------

-The most easy way to install SportsTracker is to use Java WebStart.
-If you have the Java Runtime Environment (JRE) installed, simply click the install link on the homepage.
-Once the application is installed you can simply launch it by using the WebStart client or you can create a shortcut for it.
-New SportsTracker versions will be detected and installed automatically.
-The uninstallation can also be done within Java WebStart.

-If you don't want to use Java WebStart you can download the ZIP archive with the application binaries.
-You must extract this archive to a directory of your choice.
+For installation you need to download the ZIP archive with the application binaries from the SourceForge project page.
+Then extract this archive to a directory of your choice.
 On Windows systems you can start the application just by starting the file 'sportstracker-x.y.z.jar'.
 On Unix-like systems you need to start it by using the command 'java -jar sportstracker-x.y.z.jar' from the application directory.

-On Mac OS X you need at least JDK or JRE 7u6 for using Java WebStart.
-If you prefer OS X application bundles, the appropriate download is available too.
+Mac OS X users will probably prefer the installation of the SportsTracker OS X application bundle, the appropriate download is available too.
 This bundle does not contain Java, the JDK or JRE must be installed before.

 The default directory for the application data is '$HOME/.sportstracker', e.g. '/home/foo/.sportstracker' for the Linux user foo.
 You can also specify